Pinna3/chartposting_stocktwits_bot/README.md

 have 1 list of stock dictionaries with all the necessary info required to scan throughout the day for entries (adjust scans to make quicker, narrow parameters and utilize memoize
   i.e. caching).
 So that is the next step... set up the main program to do that.

+  Allow for crypto functionality as well... shouldn't be hard with cryptocandles.

+  Also, clean up this read me.